mchmarny/knative-demos/blue-green-deploy/README.md

 ![Stage 1](../images/bg1.png)

 When the service is created, you can navigate to https://bg.next.demome.tech to view the deployed app.

-## Switch Version 1 (Blue) to Manual

-To stop Knative from reconciling our changes during the rest of the demo, switch the deployed service from `runLatest` to `manual`.

-`kubectl apply -f stage1-manual.yaml`

-Now we can edit the `route` and `configuration` objects manually

 ## Deploying Version 2 (Green)